What Does A Permanent Partial Disability Rating Mean?

 Although acceptance of this check will not settle your case, you should remember that time limits (called statutes of limitation) may affect how long you have to pursue additional workers compensation benefits.
 The rules on these deadlines are tricky.

-Many people find it difficult to determine how long they have to pursue additional benefits for wage loss, medical treatment, or permanent partial disability.
-Waiting too long often means that you do not receive the benefits that you should.
+Many people find it difficult to determine how long they have to pursue additional benefits for wage loss, medical care, or permanent partial disability.
+Waiting too long often means that you do not receive the impairment benefits that you should, so speak to a Georgia workers’ compensation attorney ASAP.

 Contesting an Incorrect Permanent Partial Disability Rating